edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 #### 1. Car's ability to navigate the test track

 Using the **drive.py** file and the **model.h5** trained model file, the car is able to autonomously drive around Track #1, as shown in the **video.mp4** recorded video.
-The steering is not completely natural, and could benefit from some post-processing smoothing to reduce any twitchy steering changes, but overall follows the road and keeps the car in the center of the lane.
+The steering is not completely natural, and could benefit from some post-processing smoothing to reduce twitchy steering changes, but overall follows the road and keeps the car in the center of the lane.

 Even though the model was trained with only Track #1 data sets, the model was generalized enough to **also be able to drive around the extra challenge Track #2** which has lane lines that look completely different and track features such as slopes and sharp hairpin turns.
 This is shown in the **extra_video_track2.mp4** recorded video.